 Some of our preferred fabrications include;

 - Tencel Regenerated from wood cellulose, obtained from sustainable tree farms - no old growth forests, genetic manipulation, irrigation, or pesticides are used.
-Tencel is certified by the FSC (Forest Stewardship Council) and the PEFC (Programme for the Endorsement of Forest Certification).
 The chemicals used to treat Tencel are nontoxic.
 They are treated in a closed loop process in which almost 99% of the solvents used are recycled.
-This method of manufactured received the “European Award for the Environment” by the European Union.
+This method of manufacturing received the “European Award for the Environment” by the European Union.
+Tencel, cotton is compostable and biodegradable.

-- Organic cotton Utilizes non-genetically modified seeds, without the use of dangerous pesticides and chemicals, resulting in a healthier eco-system and environment.
+- Sustainable Organic cotton Utilizes non-genetically modified seeds, without the use of dangerous pesticides and chemicals, resulting in a healthier eco-system and environment.
 Importantly it uses 91% less water than regular cotton and produces less greenhouse emissions.
-Our Organic cotton has been certified by GOTS (Global Organic Textile Standard).

-- FSC Certified Viscose Viscose is made from regenerated cellulose derived from the wood in trees.
-Our viscose has been sourced from renewable forests that are neither ancient or endangered and has been certified by FSC (Forestry Stewardship Council).
+- Viscose Viscose is made from regenerated cellulose derived from the wood in trees.
+Our viscose has been sourced from renewable forests that are neither ancient or endangered.

 - Cupro Derived from cellulose and cotton linter (the ultrafine silky fibres that stick to the seeds of the cotton plant after it’s been ginned that would otherwise be waste).
 Cupro uses the same closed loop production method as Tencel where 99% of non-toxic chemicals are recycled.